DinoChiesa/apigee-edge-js/README.md

 2. What is this thing good for?

-   If your team builds nodejs scripts to perform administrative operations on your Apigee Edge organization, you may want to use this library.
+   If your team builds nodejs scripts to perform administrative operations on your Apigee organization, you may want to use this library.
 It provides a wrapper of basic operations to allow you to import and deploy proxies, create products or developers or applications, populate KVMs, create caches, and so on.